The course has Australian Orthopaedic Association (AOA) approval and accreditation from the Royal Australasian College

 This course is designed to provide advanced professional training for junior doctors.
 Completion of an undergraduate medical degree such as a MBBS or an equivalent qualification is a prerequisite for undertaking the Advanced Surgical Anatomy Postgraduate Training Course.

-Saturday and Sunday - June 20th and 21st (Upper limb module)
+Saturday and Sunday - June 18th and 19th, 2016 (Upper Limb and Posterior Back Muscles)

-Saturday and Sunday - August 15th and 16th (Head, anterior neck and CNS module)
+Saturday and Sunday - August 20th and 21st, 2016 (Head, Neck and Central Nervous System)

 The postgraduate training course will consist of 80 contact hours and 200 hours of self directed learning.